J-O-S-I-E/applied-ai-system-project/README.md

 ### 1. What is this project?

 PawPal+ started as a **deterministic scheduling tool**: a greedy algorithm that sorts pet care tasks by priority and assigns them to time slots.
-The AI extension transforms it into an **adaptive, explainable system** by adding a language model, a knowledge retrieval layer, and a self-checking guardrail.
+The AI extension transforms it into an **adaptive, explainable system** by adding a language model, a semantic knowledge retrieval layer, and a self-checking guardrail.

 The two systems coexist — the fast schedule button uses the original algorithm with zero AI calls.
-The AI schedule button uses the same algorithm for the actual time assignment (keeping that logic predictable and testable), then layers explanation and validation on top.
+The AI schedule button uses the same algorithm for time assignment (keeping that logic predictable and testable), then layers RAG retrieval, Gemini explanation, and guardrail validation on top.

 ---